Sushi Bake Recipe

 • Drizzle sriracha mayo and unagi sushi sauce in a diangle pattern all over top of casserole.

-• Bake in oven at 425° F for 15-20 minutes or until hot and caramel-y, being careful not to burn.
+• Place in oven and bake for 15-20 minutes, or until hot and caramel-y, being careful not to burn.

 Video